jmersonuo/jmersonuo.github.io/Activities/AltTextTypeandSound.md

    ```

 5. Set the font for the popups:
-   In the `<style>` section in the `head`, add in the existing selector for the class `.mapboxgl-popup` add the font-family that you selected.
+   In the `<style>` section in the `head`, add in the existing selector for the class `.mapboxgl-popup` and add the font-family that you selected.
 Adjust the size of the font if yours feels too big, or too small.
 If I picked Martel, the new class would look like this:
    ```css
       .mapboxgl-popup {
           min-width: 325px;